OneAsterisk/OneAsterisk/README.md

 - 👋 Hi, I’m @OneAsterisk
-- 🎓 I am a 3rd year @ Michigan Technological university
+- 🎓 I am a 4th year @ Michigan Technological university
 - 📚 I'm Studying Computer Science with a focus on Game Development and a minor in Cyber Security
-- 👀 I’m interested in ... learning new languages and improving my programming skills
+- 👀 I’m interested in ... refining my professional skills
 - 🌱 I’m currently learning ...
-C++ with Unreal and Web Development
+Web Development at my Internship with Gentex
 - 📫 How to reach me ... contact@benpapp.com

 <!---